-Amends the 2011 Act to remove from the Board, responsibility for making determinations about allowances payable to Members and former Members.
+Amends the 2011 Act to remove the Board's power to make determinations about allowances payable to Members and former Members.
 The Board will continue to be responsible for salaries and pensions.
 In consequence, the clause changes the Board's objectives so as to remove reference to the provision of adequate resources to Members for the exercise of their functions.